liftedkilt/betterthan.gold/content/utilities.md

 {{< figure src="/images/explorer.png" class="w-75 center" link="https://btc.betterthan.gold" title="Bitcoin Block Explorer" >}}

-A Bitcoin block allows you to view information about the state of the bitcoin network, as well as view transactions and address details.
+A Bitcoin block explorer allows you to view information about the state of the bitcoin network, as well as view transactions and address details.

 You can look up your own transactions here, and my node will verify that it knows about them and that they have actually occurred as expected.